The European Antitrust Review 2015 • Section 4: Country chapters

 French cartel regulation is no longer based solely on sanctions but also on a dialogue that allows more pragmatism and weakens the structure of anti-competitive practices.
-The successful implementation of all the components of the French leniency programme has made the French competition authority more like a regulator, and this role will be further enhanced through the new competition authority.
+The successful implementation of all the components of the French leniency programme has made the French competition authority more like a regulator.

 A new, more powerful authority

 Since 2 March 2009, the principal authority with responsibility for enforcement regarding cartels is the Competition Authority (the Authority).
 It replaced the former Competition Council (the Council) pursuant to the Law on the Modernisation of the Economy (LME) of 4 August 2008.
-The Authority is an independent administrative authority responsible for the analysis and regulation of competition in the French market under the relevant provisions of French and EU competition law.
-Investigations of cases referred to the Authority are carried out by rapporteurs who, following a decision of the commercial chamber of the Cour de Cassation in 1999 – regarding the Council but transposable to the Authority – do not participate in the deliberations of the Authority but merely report to the Authority in open session.1 This is to ensure full compliance with the requirements of article 6 of the European Convention of Human Rights.
+The Authority is an independent administrative body responsible for the analysis and regulation of competition in the French market under the relevant provisions of French and EU competition law.
+Investigations of cases referred to the Authority are carried out by rapporteurs who, following a decision of the commercial chamber of the French Supreme Court in 1999 (regarding the Council but transposable to the Authority) do not participate in the deliberations of the Authority but merely report to the Authority in open session.1 This is to ensure full compliance with the requirements of article 6 of the European Convention of Human Rights.

 - limit access to, or competition from, other undertakings;

 - interfere with price setting by market forces by artificially favouring a rise or a fall;

 - limit or control production, markets, investment or technical development; or